Savory Soyrizo Pancakes with Creamy Sriracha

 You could also make these Savory Soyrizo pancakes a meal by serving them over a bed of greens with some chickpeas, and the creamy Sriracha drizzled over the top.

-The Perfect Spatula
+The Perfect Spatula for Flipping

 Pancakes of course require a really good spatula for flipping.
 So you know I’m going to recommend my favorite spatula here!

 This spatula [aff. link] is the perfect size for flipping these savory pancakes, and as you may know, I love this tool for literally everything else that requires a spatula: sautéing veggies, taking cookies off the cookie sheet (the spatula’s intended purpose, but it’s truly sooo much more than that!), and flipping burgers, etc. Definitely check it out on Amazon! [aff. link]

 Make these Savory Soyrizo Pancakes this week.